littlebizzy/slickstack/docs/ubuntu.md

 /var/www/meta/.bashrc
 ```

-The shared file is sourced by the root, sudo, and SFTP user Bash configuration files.
-The SFTP user still cannot open a normal shell because its login shell is disabled.
+The file is sourced by the root, sudo, and SFTP user Bash configurations.
+The SFTP account still cannot open a shell because its login shell is disabled.

 The managed Bash environment provides: